openphacts/BridgeDb_Old/README.md

 Database Dependency
 -------------------
 MySQL version 5 or above **MUST** be installed and running
-MySQL databases and users **MUST** be created with CREATE, DROP, INDEX, INSERT, UPDATE, DELETE, and SELECT permissions.
+MySQL databases and users **MUST** be created with CREATE, DROP, INDEX, INSERT, ALTER, UPDATE, DELETE, and SELECT permissions.

 Consult the BridgeDB.properties file for the defaults, or copy and amend the configuration file